-Figure 6.24: Heinrich Hertz transmitted and detected radio waves in 1888.
+Figure 6.25: Heinrich Hertz transmitted and detected radio waves in 1888.

-Nikola Tesla (1856-1943) publicly demonstrated a radio transmitter and receiver in 1891, and a tunable transmitter and receiver in 1893
+990 Nikola Tesla (1856-1943) publicly demonstrated a radio transmitter and receiver in 1891, and a tunable transmitter and receiver in 1893

-Figure 6.25: Nikola Tesla publicly demonstrated a radio transmitter and receiver in 1891, and a tunable transmitter and receiver in 1893.
-Karl Ferdinand Braun (1850-1918) developed improved radio transmitters and receivers in 1897 and won the Nobel Prize in Physics in 1909
+Figure 6.26: Nikola Tesla publicly demonstrated a radio transmitter and receiver in 1891, and a tunable transmitter and receiver in 1893.

-Figure 6.26: Karl Ferdinand Braun developed improved radio transmitters and receivers in 1897 and won the Nobel Prize in Physics in 1909.
+Figure 6.27: Karl Ferdinand Braun developed improved radio transmitters and receivers in 1897 and won the Nobel Prize in Physics in 1909.
+6.3.
+COMMUNICATIONS AND RECORDING TECHNOLOGIES